American Airlines Flight 191: Engine separation

 If the forklift had been positioned incorrectly, the engine/pylon assembly would not be stable as it was being handled, causing it to rock like a seesaw and jam the pylon against the wing's attachment points.
 Forklift operators were guided only by hand and voice signals, as they could not directly see the junction between the pylon and the wing.
 Positioning had to be extremely accurate, or structural damage could result.
 Compounding the problem, maintenance work on N110AA did not go smoothly.
 The mechanics started disconnecting the engine and pylon as a single unit, but a shift change occurred halfway through the job.
 During this interval, even though the forklift remained stationary, the forks supporting the entire weight of the engine and pylon moved downward slightly due to a normal loss of hydraulic pressure associated with the forklift engine being turned off; this caused a misalignment between the engine/pylon and wing.
 When work was resumed, the pylon was jammed on the wing, and the forklift had to be re-positioned.
 Whether damage to the mount was caused by the initial downward movement of the engine/pylon structure or by the realignment attempt is unclear.
-Regardless of how it happened, the resulting damage, although insufficient to cause an immediate failure, eventually developed into fatigue cracking, worsening with each takeoff and landing cycle during the eight weeks that followed.
+Regardless of how it happened, the resulting damage, although insufficient to cause an immediate failure, developed into fatigue cracking of the forward top flange of the pylon's aft bulkhead, worsening with each takeoff and landing cycle during the following eight weeks.
 When the attachment finally failed, the engine and its pylon broke away from the wing.
 The structure surrounding the forward pylon mount also failed from the resulting stresses.

 Inspection of the DC-10 fleets of the three airlines revealed that while United's hoist approach seemed harmless, several DC-10s at both American and Continental already had fatigue cracking and bending damage to their pylon mounts caused by similar maintenance procedures.
-The field service representative from McDonnell-Douglas stated the company would "not encourage this procedure due to the element of risk" and had so advised American Airlines.
-McDonnell-Douglas, however, "does not have the authority to either approve or disapprove the maintenance procedures of its customers."
+The field service representative from McDonnell Douglas stated the company would "not encourage this procedure due to the element of risk" and had so advised American Airlines.
+McDonnell Douglas, however, "does not have the authority to either approve or disapprove the maintenance procedures of its customers."